 Note: Lewis provides sanctuary at AFSC's New York City office for currently and formerly incarcerated individuals, and provides safe space for young people in AFSC's Liberation Summer camp program who have a parent or sibling in prison.
-In this piece he reflects on what those spaces have meant for participants and for him. - Christina
+In this piece he reflects on what those spaces have meant for participants and for him.
+You can find part two here. - Christina

 One of them actually said they wanted to come down to the office, but were having some trouble in doing so.
 I thought he meant he needed money for a metro card, but his issue was that after being incarcerated for 40 somewhat years, he didn't know how to cross the street and was afraid of the fast moving cars.
 When I heard that, I realized that we can change systems, but only until we provide a space for these people to re-socialize, and learn what it is to be here again.
 This has really been the most important part of the work I've done over the years, advocating not just for what I think needs to change, but what those who've lived the realities of incarceration know needs to change.
 It’s really about taking guidance and support and engagement from the communities that have been most impacted and about building a true healing justice paradigm here in New York.

 The safe space we have created means formerly incarcerated individuals can learn how to have lunch with people because so often you either eat in a mess hall filled with 500 people in prison or you sit in your cell to eat, but you don't have those opportunities to sit and have lunch with three or four people who are casually talking about the day or sports or whatever it is.
 It certainly serves as a space for dialogue.
 We talk about the issues, we get perspectives that I don't have and we get bodies.
 There's a sign in this office that says, "Our life, Our story."
 One of them brought that to me and he said that that's what this space is.